jneethling/WikiStats/README.md

 simple statistical aggregations for comparing relative activity levels between different countries.

     The API exposes the following endpoints:
-    /start - Starts the aggrgation in a worker thread /stop - Stop the aggregation thread
+    /start - Starts the aggregation in a worker thread /stop - Stop the aggregation thread
     /status - Verify if the worker thread is active and the number of records ingested in the session /totals - Total number of characters edited by country